-The Vermont Monitoring Cooperative would like to thank everyone who participated in the compilation, analysis and communication of this data.
-This includes invaluable input from the project leaders and principal investigators listed below who helped ensure the quality of the data and provided expert interpretation of an overwhelming amount of data.
-We are also thankful to external reviews by David Gay of the National Atmospheric Deposition Network, Jamie Shanley of the United States Geological Survey and Heather Pembrook of the Vermont Agency of Natural Resources.
+The Vermont Monitoring Cooperative would like to thank everyone who participated in the compilation and communication of this data.
+This includes invaluable input from the project leaders and principal investigators listed below, who helped ensure the quality of the data collected and the expert interpretation of an overwhelming amount of data, as well as outside reviews by David Gay of the National Atmospheric Deposition Network and Heather Pembrook of the Vermont Agency of Natural Resources.
 This report would not be possible without the continued support from the Vermont Department of Forests, Parks and Recreation, the US Forest Service Northeastern Area State and Private Forestry, and the University of Vermont.
-This work was made possible by long-term funding from the U.S. Department of Agriculture, Forest Service, Northeastern Area - State & Private Forestry.
+This work was produced in part using funding from the U.S. Department of Agriculture, Forest Service, Northeastern Area - State & Private Forestry.

 The Vermont Monitoring Cooperative Editorial Staff

 - Jennifer Pontius – Principal Investigator